DEFRA/adp-helm-library/README.md

 ```
 apiVersion: v2
-description: A Helm chart to deploy a microservice to the FFC Kubernetes platform
+description: A Helm chart to deploy a microservice to the ADP Azure Kubernetes platform
-name: ffc-microservice
+name: adp-microservice
 version: 1.0.0
 dependencies:
 - name: adp-helm-library